Black, which one to buy

 Ivory black, Bone black – PBk9

 Made until the end of the 19th century from ivory that was charred, then this was banned.
-Nowadays, the pigment are made from charred animal bones (slaughterhouse waste).
+Nowadays, the pigment is made from charred animal bones (slaughterhouse waste).
 The hue is slightly warmer than the original of ivory and semi-transparent.

 Wine black, Peach black – PBk8